 - If, at some point, you cancel your subscription, the translated content will no longer be available.

-As you can see from the PROs and CONs of Linguise, put side by side, I think the PROs outrank the CONs considering the new audience and new SEO ranking you will get.
+As you can see from the PROs and CONs of Linguise, put side by side, the PROs outrank the CONs considering the new audience and new SEO ranking you will get.
 But their pricing plans will genuinely amaze you in this Linguise review.

 Linguise Pricing Plans